sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 **Exercise 9.**
 Assume we have two test cases with an input integer: T1 = 15 and T2 = 8.

-What is the branch+condition coverage these test cases give combined?
+What is the decision coverage of these test cases give combined?

-What is the decision coverage?
+What is the branch+condition coverage ?

 ----